assassin78476/Vanguard/CONTRIBUTING.md

 Vanguard Bot

-License: Proprietary
+License: AGPL 3.0
 Contributions: Welcome

-Vanguard Bot] is a Discord bot developed and maintained by assassin78476.
+Vanguard  is a Discord bot developed by GlaceYT and remade by assassin78476.
 This project is under a restrictive proprietary license.
 Any use, modification, or redistribution is strictly controlled by the license holder.

 ---